realA10001986/Time-Circuits-Display/README.md

 - MP_PREV: Jump to previous song
 - MP_SHUFFLE_ON: Enables shuffle mode in Music Player
 - MP_SHUFFLE_OFF: Disables shuffle mode in Music Player
+- POWER_CONTROL_ON: Take over Fake-Power control; POWER_xx commands now control Fake-Power.
+- POWER_CONTROL_OFF: Release Fake-Power control
+- POWER_ON, POWER_OFF: Switch Fake-Power on or off, respectively.

+#### Fake-Power control through HA

+HA can control Fake-Power after issuing POWER_CONTROL_ON.
+Subsequent POWER_ON or POWER_OFF commands switch on/off Fake-Power.

+POWER_CONTROL_OFF relinquishes Fake-Power control; afterwards, if a Fake-Power switch is connected, its state becomes effective.
+If no switch is connected, Fake-Power will be switched on.

+The power-up state of POWER_CONTROL and POWER can be configured in the [Config Portal](#-ha-controls-fake-power-at-startup).

 ### Notify other devices of a time travel or alarm

-If both the TCD and the other props are connected to the same broker, and the option **_Send event notifications_** is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.
+If both the TCD and the other props are connected to the same broker, and the option **_Send time travel/alarm event notifications_** is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.
 The topic is called  **bttf/tcd/pub**.

 The timing is identical to the wired protocol; TIMETRAVEL is sent to **bttf/tcd/pub** with a lead time of 5 seconds.
 REENTRY is sent when the re-entry sequence starts.